Skip to Main Content

 Overview

-As a member of the military, Geomatics Technicians collect geospatial data using imagery and Global Positioning System devices and survey equipment.
-They capture, analyze, process, present, disseminate and manage this data to support the operations of the Navy, the Army and the Air Force.
+As a member of the military, Geomatics Technicians capture, analyze, process, present, disseminate and manage geospatial data to support the operations of the Canadian Government, especially the Navy, the Army, the Air Force, and Special Forces.

 Geomatics Technicians are members of the Military Engineering Branch of the Canadian Armed Forces (CAF).
-Their primary responsibilities are to:
+Their primary responsibilities are:

 Work environment

-Geomatics Technicians are members of the Army, but they may be called upon to support all CAF exercises and operations, including those lead by the Royal Canadian Navy and the Royal Canadian Air Force.
-Most work at a base or station is done in an office environment in a major headquarters within Canada, using high-tech computer workstations and software designed for geomatics.
-Geomatics Technicians are also employed aboard ships, on survey duties, and in Army units that train in the field and deploy on operations.
-Over the course of their career they may be offered international postings, including exchanges with the United States Army.
+Geomatics Technicians are specialists, they are members of the Army, but may be called upon to support all CAF exercises and operations, including those lead by the Royal Canadian Navy, the Royal Canadian Air Force, and Canadian Special Forces.
+They also support other Government of Canada work and various Allies.
+Most work is done in an office environment within Canada, using high-tech computer workstations and task-tailored software.
+Geomatics Technicians are employed in Navy, Army, Air Force, and Special Forces units that train in garrison and in the field, and deploy on operations.
+Over the course of their career, they may be offered international postings, and chance to participate in national and international exercises and training.

 Career Overview